 - The group that did bhramari had more harmonious pregnancies and deliveries.
 Additionally, the average weight of the newborns was 3,352kg in the bhramari group versus 2,850kg in the control group.

-Here below is a graphic presentation of the results of Dr Sings study
+Graphic presentation of the results of Dr Sings study

 The influence of the humming on the voice and psychic sounds